randomascii/main/xperf/XperfUI/ReadMe.txt

 Rename output executables and check in a renamed copy so people don't have to build it.
 StripChromeSymbols.py needs to pass the appropriate command-line to xperf to ignored dropped events and time inversions.
 Unicode support
+Trace list should let the user:
+- Delete traces
+- Compress traces
+- Explore to the trace directory
+- Copy the traces name/path to the clipboard

 Most important tasks:
 Copy over startup profile on first-run, and subsequent runs?